adamsilver/fdpb/01-Register.md

 # A Registration Form

 Our forms adventure begins with a humble registration form.
-This seemingly simple form, will well, form the foundations on which to solve more complex forms later.
+This seemingly simple form, will, ahem, form the foundations on which to solve more complex forms later.
 Choosing such a simple form to start with makes it easier to tease out some of the most important qualities found in well-designed forms.
 Here it is:

 ![Registration Form](./images/.png)